m-tarhon/Golang_REST_API/README.md

 - requires authentication for the users endpoint
 - allows you to choose which port to start your server on, throough the use of flags or through CLI
 - has a basic persistant storage configured
+- exposes a prometheus endpoint
+- contanins prometheus and grafana containers that managa visualisation of metrics.
+    - to run them: docker-compose up
+- contains a script that continuously runs request
+    - to run ./background_requests
 ## To run, do:
 Open two terminals
 - first run: go run ./server